eToro vs Interactive Brokers

 • Web + Desktop + iOS + Android.

-eToro wins on UX — the most beginner-friendly interface of any major European broker.
+eToro wins on UX โ€” the most beginner-friendly interface of any major European broker.
 IBKR’s Trader Workstation is a professional tool that rewards the time investment, but it is not quick to get started with.
-The Client Portal simplifies this, but it’s still a different experience to eToro’s app.
+The Client Portal simplifies this considerably, and IBKR Mobile has improved meaningfully in 2025โ€“26.
+For buy-and-hold investors, the day-to-day experience on IBKR is far less complex than it looks from the outside.

 ETF & asset selection